httk/rsttools/README.rst

   a python dictionary.
 Use, e.g., {'data-background-video':None} to set a boolean attribute.

 * Two more column types are added: 'main' and 'side' that provide a golden ratio division between a broader column and a side column.

+* Third level slide headlines are not shown in the actual presentation, but are meant to just be used as short 'category' names in which slides are grouped.
+  This works very well with plugins that let you navigate over categories.
+  Headlines to be shown on the actual slides needs to be fourth level.
+So if you want the same title, just repeat it on the fourth level.

 Other reveal.js features should be accessible via raw::html directives.

 Unlike the original **rst2reveal**, this fork does not include Reveal.js.